 One way to mitigate risks is using a sourcing agent.
 A sourcing agent can help you evaluate potential suppliers, verify contracts and documents, and communicate your needs to ensure that your products match your expectations.

 Another way to overcome sourcing pitfalls is to partner with WorldFirst for all your international payment needs.
-Opening a World Account lets you send payments to global suppliers directly in their local currency.
+Opening a World Account with us lets you send payments to global suppliers directly in their local currency.
 You can also send and receive payments instantly from one World Account to another with zero fees for same-currency transfers – helping you and your suppliers save time and costs on currency exchange.

 Expanding your reach and marketplace promotions

 Experiencing domestic success is rewarding, but achieving recognition in new markets overseas can be transformative, with marketplaces providing the perfect platform to make that seamless leap.

 To illustrate, 60% of Australian Amazon sellers in 2022 used the platform's Global Selling tools to expand their offerings to new markets and ensure seamless fulfilment with the help of Amazon's extensive logistics network.

 However, being clear on your brand's positioning in potential new markets is essential, as global audiences vary massively.
 For example, seasonal disparity in Q4 alone could mean that trending products in the UK market for 'luxury goods' could be very different from the trending 'luxury products' found in the Australian market.

 Therefore, consider tailoring your offerings to small, highly-specific niches within established marketplaces to ensure your global expansion strategy incurs less risk.
 This can be a more cost-effective approach than investing large sums upfront to reach a wider audience, as it will allow you to test and adjust marketing messages as your brand develops momentum in your new market.

 2. Setting up effective promotions